-Paleo people are told to avoid grains, legumes and industrial seed oil.
-The fact soy, corn and canola oil are GMO shouldn’t affect us.
+Paleo people are told to avoid grains, legumes, and industrial seed oil.
+The fact soy, corn, and canola oil are GMO shouldn’t affect us.
 We don’t eat them.
 It isn’t our battle.
 I read one statistic that said without GMO, conventional farmers would need an additional 9% more land to farm to get the same yield.

 Where are they going to get that 9% from?
-Other farm land where GMO is currently not being used?
+Other farmland where GMO is currently not being used?
 Is it possible that a campaign that successfully demonizes GMO foods actually results in the expansion of industrial farming?

-In the absence of GMO, I just don’t see conventional farmers embracing the Joel Salatin organic farming model.
+In the absence of GMOs, I just don’t see conventional farmers embracing the Joel Salatin organic farming model.
 I think they will acquire more acreage, deforest and use chemicals.
 And the land they deforest might be land currently being used by one of the cool small organic farmers we chat with every week at our local Farmers Market.
 Conventional farmers have deeper pockets.

 I didn’t want to get into the ethics of patenting seeds and the litigious nature of the companies that do.
 I think that is a separate topic.